15 Myths About Personal Finance that You Should Ignore

 Life gets busy, and most couples have to divide and conquer responsibilities to get everything done.
 But even if your spouse takes the lead on financial matters, you should check in regularly to review your accounts and make sure you understand your family’s savings strategy.

 I know, I know…you trust your spouse.
 But even the most trustworthy, financially savvy among us can benefit from having someone to discuss their decisions and strategies with, especially when that other person has as much to gain (or lose) as they do.
-Not to mention, being solely responsible for the family’s financial well-being can be a lot of stress, so knowing that you understand and support the plan will go a long way towards lightening the load.
+Not to mention, being solely responsible for the family’s financial well-being can be a lot of stress, so knowing that you share your money management plans go along way towards lightening the load.

 There’s nothing wrong with letting one person take the lead in this area—we all have different strengths and interests.
 Just make sure you stay in the loop to avoid any nasty surprises.